marco1723/NumberForwardingScriptSIPCMD/README.md

   END OF CONFIG.CFG FILE

-	It works with the following parameters:
+	This script works with the following parameters:
 	REQUIRED(only one):
 	-f 		   ->  it will iterate over the numbers inside config.cfg file to choose the one to forward to.